Jeroen-N/ChatApp/README.md

 # ChatApp
-Chat application with native Android using Node.JS server and Socket.IO extension.
+Chat application with native Android using a Node.JS server and a Socket.IO extension to communicate.